CursorHop

-The entire process takes about one second.
-You install CursorHop, open it, and your other computers appear in the device list.
-Click to connect, and you are ready to share your mouse and keyboard.
+Install CursorHop on each computer, open it, and your other machines appear in the device list automatically.
+Click to connect and you are ready to share your mouse and keyboard.
+The whole process takes about a second.

 Zero configuration

-There is nothing to configure.
 You do not need to know your computer's IP address, set up a static IP, open router ports, or edit any configuration file.
-CursorHop handles all network negotiation internally.
-This is the way software should work — install it and it works.
+Install it and it works.

 No IP addresses to type

-Traditional tools require you to enter the server computer's IP address on each client machine.
-If your router assigns a new IP via DHCP, the connection breaks and you have to reconfigure.
-CursorHop avoids this entirely — discovery is dynamic and adapts to IP changes automatically.
+Traditional tools require you to enter the server computer's address on each client.
+If your router hands out a new IP, the connection breaks and you have to reconfigure.
+CursorHop avoids that entirely - new IPs are handled automatically.

 Works on Wi-Fi and Ethernet

-Auto discovery works on any local network topology.
-Both computers on Wi-Fi, both on Ethernet, or one of each — it does not matter.
-As long as the computers are on the same subnet (which is the default for any home or office network), they will find each other.
-The discovery protocol uses multicast packets that reach all devices on the local network.
+Both computers on Wi-Fi, both on Ethernet, or one of each - it does not matter.
+As long as the computers are on the same local network (the default for any home or office setup), they will find each other.

 Contrast with manual setup tools

-Traditional alternatives require a server-client architecture where you designate one computer as the server and manually configure each client with the server's IP address and hostname.
-If anything changes — a new IP, a hostname update, a network switch — you have to reconfigure.
-CursorHop treats all computers as peers and discovers them automatically.
+Traditional alternatives ask you to designate one computer as a server and manually configure each client.
+If anything changes, you have to reconfigure.
+CursorHop treats all computers as peers.

 Instant reconnection

-If a computer disconnects (rebooted, went to sleep, or moved to a different room), CursorHop detects the absence and automatically reconnects when the computer comes back online.
-There is no manual reconnection step.
-Wake your laptop from sleep, bring it back to your desk, and CursorHop reconnects within seconds.
+If a computer disconnects (rebooted, went to sleep, or moved to a different room), CursorHop reconnects when it comes back online.
+Wake your laptop from sleep, bring it back to your desk, and the link is back before you reach for the mouse.

 Discovery across plans

-Auto discovery is available on all plans, including the free trial.
-The free trial includes full Pro features and discovers up to 2 computers.
+Auto discovery is available on all plans, including the 7-day trial.
+The trial includes full Pro features and discovers up to 2 computers.
 Pro Plus handles 5, and Max supports up to 10.
-The discovery mechanism is identical across all tiers — only the connection limit changes.
+The discovery mechanism is identical across all tiers - only the connection limit changes.